carpediem/JSend/documentation.md

 $responseBis = new JSend('error', $data, $errorMessage, $errorCode);
 ```

-- If a `JSend` response object can not be created an PHP `Exception` is thrown
-- The class comes bundle with constant to ease writing the 3 available states:
+- The class comes bundle with constant to ease writing the 3 available response type:
     - `JSend::STATUS_SUCCESS` which correspond to `success`;
     - `JSend::STATUS_FAIL` which correspond to `fail`;
     - `JSend::STATUS_ERROR` which correspond to `error`;

 ## Accessing the response properties

-Once the `JSend` object is instantiated you can get access to all its information:
+Once the `JSend` object is instantiated you can get access to all its information using the following methods:

 ```php
 <?php